Semidiscrete optimal transport with unknown costs: Introduction

+There is a vast literature on optimal transport with known $c$. \cite{Vi21} gives an introduction to the deep theory of this field.
+Computational approaches include methods based on discretization, such as the Sinkhorn \citep{Cu13} and Greenkhorn \citep{LiHoJo22} algorithms or the proximal splitting procedure of \cite{PaPeOu14}, as well as methods based on PDEs \citep{BeFrOb14} and difference of convex programming \citep{BoPe24}.

-When $c$ is known, the theory of semidiscrete optimal transport characterizes an optimal policy $\pi^*$, a decision rule that maps an observed $X$ to some $\pi^*\left(X\right)\in\left\{1,...,K\right\}$, in the presence of probabilistic targets.
+The specific setting of \textit{semidiscrete} optimal transport has distinct structure that greatly aids computation.
+Problem (\ref{eq:obj})-(\ref{eq:nonneg}) admits an optimal policy $\pi^*$, a decision rule that assigns an observed $X$ to some $\pi^*\left(X\right)\in\left\{1,...,K\right\}$, in the presence of probabilistic targets.
 This characterization gives us a notion of correct selection that we will later use in the unknown-cost setting: given $X$, we want to choose the same $k$ as the optimal policy.

-Even under known costs, however, the correct selection is non-trivial to compute (unlike in classical learning problems).
-It can be shown that $\pi^*$ is characterized by a vector of parameters, namely, the shadow prices of (\ref{eq:target}) that optimally solve the Kantorovich dual of (\ref{eq:obj})-(\ref{eq:density}).
-As long as we know $c$ and are able to observe samples from $f$, we can learn these parameters using stochastic approximation (SA) techniques \citep{GeCuPeBa16}.
-The actual SA procedure is very simple, but there are some important nuances when it comes to performance guarantees.
+The crucial distinguishing feature of the semidiscrete problem is that $\pi^*$ is completely characterized by a finite-dimensional vector of parameters, namely, the shadow prices of (\ref{eq:target}) that optimally solve the Kantorovich dual of (\ref{eq:obj})-(\ref{eq:nonneg}).
+As long as we know $c$ and are able to observe samples from $f$, we can learn these parameters using stochastic approximation (SA) techniques.
+SA is very simple to implement, performs well empirically \citep{GeCuPeBa16}, and is guaranteed to converge to the optimal parameters due to the concavity of the Kantorovich dual problem.
+An important detail is that SA does not require discretization, unlike many general-purpose optimal transport methods.